hcji/DeepEI/ReadMe.md

 ### Comparison

-the *Discussion* folder contains the scripts for evaluating the identification performance, and comparing with [NEIMS](https://github.com/brain-research/deep-molecular-massspec) package.
+The *Discussion* folder contains the scripts for evaluating the identification performance, and comparing with [NEIMS](https://github.com/brain-research/deep-molecular-massspec) package.
 The corresponding results are also included.
 We compared DeepEI, NEIMS and their combination.

+### Usage

+The example codes for usage is included in the *Usage.ipynb*

 **Contact:** ji.hongchao@foxmail.com